stephhappens/awesome-tools-for-junior-developers/README.md

 - [CSS Triggers](http://csstriggers.com/)- An invaluable reference on how CSS affects performance
 - [Pesticide](http://pesticide.io/)- Chrome Extension for CSS layout debugging
 - [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)- Analyzes website and suggest ways to make it load faster
-- [Helium](https://github.com/geuis/helium-css)- Javascript tool to scan your site and show unused CSS
+- [Helium](https://github.com/geuis/helium-css)- JavaScript tool to scan your site and show unused CSS
 - [TinyPNG](https://tinypng.com/)- Advanced lossy compression for PNG images
 - [JS Object Explorer](https://sdras.github.io/object-explorer/)- A tool to help you find the object method you need without digging through the docs
 - [Keycode Info](http://keycode.info/)- A good reference app built by Wes Bos to tell you what keystroke number you need